 Excessive consumption of salt and sugar is associated with an increased risk of various chronic diseases.
 However, some ask what is worse: excessive consumption of salt or sugar.

 For many years, doctors have linked excessive salt and sugar intake to a variety of diseases.
-In fact, today experts advise limiting their consumption for the sake of health.
+Today experts advise limiting their consumption for the sake of health.
 However, some are still wondering: what is worse, excessive consumption of salt or sugar?

 For a long time, people considered salty foods and fats to be the cause of many diseases.
 However, as science and food developed, many of these ideas were debunked.